EmeryCSI/CSI-244F24_IA1_JavaScript-Review/README.md

 1. Use a `for` loop to print the numbers from 1 to 10.

 2. Create an array of 5 fruits.
-Use a `while` loop to print each fruit to the console.
+Use a `foreach` loop to print each fruit to the console.

-3. Use a `do...while` loop to print the numbers from 5 to 1 (countdown).

-4. Create an array of numbers.
+3. Create an array of numbers.
 Use a `for...of` loop to calculate and print the sum of all numbers in the array.

-5. Create an object representing a car with properties like make, model, and year.
+4. Create an object representing a car with properties like make, model, and year.
 Use a `for...in` loop to print all the properties and their values.

-6. Use the `forEach` method on an array of names to print a greeting for each name (e.g., "Hello, [name]!").

 After completing these exercises, commit your changes: